EnterpriseDB/barman/doc/manual/43-backup-commands.en.md

 `standalone` for archival backups or `nokeep` for backups which have not been flagged as archival.

-If the `--release- option is provided then Barman will release the keep flag from this backup.
+If the `--release` option is provided then Barman will release the keep flag from this backup.
 This will remove its archival status and make it available for deletion, either directly or by retention policy.